In This Article

-Meanwhile, alcohol increases acid production and exacerbate symptoms in individuals.
+Meanwhile, alcohol increases acid production and exacerbates symptoms in individuals.
 Alcohol erodes the protective mucosal lining along the gastrointestinal tract which leads to further inflammation.
-So alcohol and smoking are no for people living with ulcers.
+So alcohol and smoking is a no-no for people living with ulcer.

 Foods with vitamin A increases the production of mucus in the gastrointestinal tract.
-So, vitamin A carriers like broccoli, carrots, sweet potatoes are a must as a diet rich in vitamin A reduces the development of ulcers.
+So, vitamin A carriers like broccoli, carrots, sweet potatoes are a must for a diet rich in vitamin A reduces the development of ulcer.

 9. Lots of Water and Honey

-My sister used to have these funny cravings for honey.
-She uses it to butter her bread instead of normal butter/cheese, she fetches a spoonful and just throws into her mouth, and sometimes, she dilutes honey into lukewarm water before drinking.
-For someone who doesn’t fancy honey, I find her actions weird.
-But apparently, she knows what works well for her body and predicament.
+My sister used to have this funny craving for honey.
+She uses it to butter her bread instead of normal butter/cheese, she fetches a spoonful and just throws it into her mouth, and sometimes, she dilutes honey into lukewarm water before drinking.
+For someone who doesn’t fancy honey, I find her actions weird but apparently, she knows what works well for her body and predicament.

-Fruits like lemons and pineapple do more harm than they are beneficial to the ulcer.
-Food that has a sour taste should be regulated.
-For instance ‘kunun tsamiya‘, you either break down the amount of tamarind to be used while making it or you don’t allow them to drink it.
+Fruits like lemons and pineapple do more harm than they are beneficial to ulcer.
+Foods that have a sour taste should be regulated.
+For instance “kunun tsamiya”, you either break down the amount of tamarind to be used while making it or you don’t allow them to drink it.

-This only provides a temporal relief of symptoms because it coats the stomach lining temporarily also, it slight alkaline gives it antacid property.
-In the long run, however, milk and milk products increase acid secretion, digestive enzymes which aggravate ulcers, making symptoms worse.
-It is a rich source of protein after all so it’s best if its intake is kept on the low level (say once daily).
-Yogurt however is believed to be good for ulcer patients.
+This only provides a temporal relief of symptoms because it coats the stomach lining temporarily also, its slight alkaline gives it antacid property.
+In the long run, however, milk and milk products increase acid secretion, digestive enzymes which aggravate ulcer, making symptoms worse.
+It is a rich source of protein after all so it’s best if its intake is kept on a low level (say once daily).
+Yoghurt however is believed to be good for ulcer.

-Food like garri and yam causes heartburns and take a longer time to digest due to their dryness.
-So it’s either you serve people living with ulcer overcooked yam while refilling their glass of water every minute or, you don’t serve that to them at all.
+Food like garri and yam causes heartburn and takes a longer time to digest due to their dryness.
+So it’s either you serve people living with ulcer really overcooked yam while refilling their glass of water every minute or, you don’t serve that to them at all.